hotg-ai/rune/docs/whats-in-a-rune/index.md

 # What's in a Rune?

 So you've just discovered this new technology called *Rune* and are excited to use it in your project, but you don't really know what it does or how to use it?

-**(TODO: Flesh out the intro a bit with more flowery content)**
+If so, this is probably the article for you!
+Let's explore the concepts and abstractions that Rune is built on.

-Before we can dive into the nuts and bolts of Runes and Runefiles, there's one very important question that needs to be asked.
+Before we can dive into the nuts and bolts of Runes and Runefiles, there's one very important question that needs to be asked...

 ## What Problem Does It Solve?